phaistos-networks/KMS/README.md

 KMS is inspired by Google KMS, AWS KMS and Hashicorp's Vault.

+Extensive documentation and example use (specifically, for how to encrypt data using keys wrapping) will be provided soon.

 ## Building KMS
 You need clang++ 5.0 to compile it.
 Just type `make` and it should build KMS in a few seconds.
 The KMS in this repository uses:
 - https://github.com/dsprenkels/sss